oscal-compass/compliance-trestle/docs/index.md

 ## Development status

 Compliance trestle is currently beta.
-The expectation is that in ongoing work there may be unannounced changes that are breaking within the trestle codebase.
-If you are using trestle please contact us so we are aware your use-case.
+The expectation is that in ongoing work there may be un-announced changes that are breaking within the trestle codebase.
+With the release of NIST's version 1.0.0 of OSCAL we expect that these changes will be decreasing in size as trestle approaches a 1.0.0 release for itself.

-The underlying OSCAL schema is also currently changing.
-Until the formal release of OSCAL 1.0.0, the models in trestle will regularly update to track NIST's changes.

 ## Contributing to Trestle